-Batangas ferry port in Luzon Islands is served by a number of ferry routes with crossings to Caticlan Jetty Port, Odiongan, Romblon & Roxas City available.
-With a selection of up to 20 Sailings Weekly, the port of Batangas connects Luzon Islands with Visayas Islands.
+Batangas ferry port in Luzon Islands is served by a number of ferry routes with crossings to Calapan City, Caticlan Jetty Port, Odiongan, Romblon & Roxas City available.
+With a selection of up to 10 Sailings Daily, the port of Batangas connects Luzon Islands with Visayas Islands.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Batangas fare search.

 Batangas Port, also known as the Batangas Pier, lies in the south west coast of the Philippines, primarily serving the Calabarzon region.
 Known as the alternate port of Manila, Batangas Port is only a two hour drive from the capital, with bus services running frequently and many taxis available for the journey.
 The city is famous for the Taal Volcano and Taal Heritage Town, which attract many visitors a year.

 With several crossings a day, Batangas Port is primarily used for travellers to access the popular tourist destination of Puerto Galera.
 The sailing takes roughly 90 minutes and arrives at the Muelle Pier.

 Despite its location in a friendly, bustling city, Batangas Port can be troublesome; foreign visitors are advised to be extra careful when buying tickets and make sure all purchases are made through official services.

 Batangas Port, Terminal 2, Brgy.
 Sta.
 Clara, Batangas, 4200 Batangas, Philippines